seddonym/grimp/docs/usage.rst

 Usage
 =====

-Grimp provides an API in the form of an ``ImportGraph`` that represents all the internal imports within a top-level Python package.
+Grimp provides an API in the form of an ``ImportGraph`` that represents all the imports within a top-level Python package.
 This object has various methods that make it easy to find out information about that package's structure and interdependencies.